codeitamarjr/Auraschedule/README.md

 - MariaDB or SQLite
 - Stripe Account (for payment processing)

-### Setting Up Environment
+### Setting Up Stripe Environment Variables

-1. Clone the repository and install dependencies:
+Edit the `.env` file in the project root directory and add the following environment variables:

 ```bash
 STRIPE_KEY=your-stripe-public-key